tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/Demo 使用/GME 高级接口文档_intl_en.md

-This document describes how to access and debug the advanced APIs of the GME SDK.
+This document provides FAQs about Game Multimedia Engine (GME) SDK to make it easier for developers to debug and integrate the advanced APIs for GME.

 <dx-alert infotype="alarm" title="Invoking notes">
 This document describes advanced APIs that don't need to be called unless necessary.
 Consult GME developers before calling.